Improve sales performance or success in any endeavour with these self development strategies.

 A supportive environment and objective, non-judgmental feedback are powerful allies in effecting positive personal change.

 There is no easy escape from the need to rely on other people, so include coaching and mentoring in your self development strategies.
 Take Emerson’s advice, "Hitch your wagon to a star."

 Article by Clive Miller

-If you are looking for self development strategies to accelerate sales performance improvement or develop sales skills, we can help.
+If you are looking for self development strategies to accelerate sales performance or develop sales skills, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.